Overcoming Barriers to Senior Nutrition

-Isolation, medication, fixed income and the effects of aging are just some of the factors that can leave seniors lacking the nutrients in their diets that they need to maintain their health.
+Isolation, medication, fixed income and the effects of aging are just some of the factors that can leave seniors lacking the nutrients in their diet that they need to maintain their health.

 In a state like Arkansas, where 42% of the population lives in rural counties, it can often be location that keeps seniors from good nutrition.

-“People who don’t have that family support, often older adults, are in the rural areas because most of them live in what we call food deserts,” said KaSandra Williams-Gilbeau, project director at UAMS Southwest in Texarkana.
+“People who don’t have that family support, often older adults, are in the rural areas because most of them live in what we call food deserts,” says Kasandra Williams, project director at UAMS Southwest in Texarkana.
 “Maybe there’s just like a Dollar General [nearby] if there is that.
-But the nearest grocery store may be miles and miles away or maybe there’s a gas station there, but the only thing the gas station sells is fried chicken.
-All canned stuff.
-No fruits or vegetables.”
+But the nearest grocery store may be miles and miles away or maybe there’s a gas station there, but the only thing the gas station sells is fried chicken.”

-Other issues affecting seniors’ eating choices can be medications that suppress the appetite, decreased mobility, lack of education or awareness, access to transportation and dental or oral health problems.
+Other issues affecting seniors’ eating choices can be medications that suppress the appetite, decreased mobility, lack of education or awareness, access to transportation, dental or oral health problems and finances.

-“Food is going to be a great source,” Williams-Gilbeau said.
+“Food is going to be a great source,” Williams says.
 “Our bodies tend to absorb vitamins and minerals from food better.”

-But, as Williams-Gilbeau noted, many seniors don’t have a full-service grocery store nearby or ready access to transportation.
+But, as Williams notes, many seniors don’t have a full service grocery store nearby or have ready access to transportation.

-“I think for rural older adults it’s access to healthier food options as well as a lot of them experience what we call food insecurity where they don’t have enough food to last them throughout the month,” Williams-Gilbeau said.
+“I think for rural older adults it’s access to healthier food options as well as a lot of them experience what we call food insecurity where they don’t have enough food to last them throughout the month,” Williams says.

 Fighting Hunger, Isolation

-Seniors can also overcome the isolation by utilizing assistance programs and initiatives like Meals on Wheels programs, food banks and more.
+Seniors can also overcome the distance and isolation by utilizing assistance programs and initiatives like Meals on Wheels programs, food banks and more.

 DID YOU KNOW?

-► Arkansas has gone from No. 1 to No. 5 in senior food insecurity.
+► Arkansas is No. 5 in the nation for senior food insecurity.

 ► Many elderly Arkansans must choose between buying food or medication.